harvard-dce/mh-opsworks/README.md

 `mh-opsworks-recipes::rsyslog-to-loggly` recipe from your cluster config and remove the "loggly" stanza from `secrets.json`.

-## SMTP via amazon SES
+### SMTP via amazon SES

+If you're starting from scratch, you need to create SMTP credentials in the SES section of the AWS console so you can populate the `stack` -> `secrets` -> `smtp_auth` stanza of your `secrets.json` file.
+If you're starting with an existing `secrets.json`, this has probably already been done for you.

-You need to verify the `default_email_sender` address in the amazon SES console and create your credentials.
+You also need to verify the `default_email_sender` address in the amazon SES console.
 This means the `default_email_sender` must be deliverable to pick up the verification message.

 This is not automated, but the credentials for the very limited SES user can be shared across regions in multiple clusters without incident.
 If you want to